siyoungpark18-oss/Tankobon/README.md

 ## Tools ##
 Combine Folders of Image Sets into 1 Folder
-+Combine manga chapters into a single PDF
+- Combine manga chapters into a single PDF

 Convert PDFs to get their Source Images

-Convert Images nested within multiple Folders into Different File Formats +standardize file formats within image sets
+Convert Images nested within multiple Folders into Different File Formats
+- standardize file formats within image sets

-Name Folders based on the Numbers in their Filename +allows for easier Folder Organization with alphabetic sorting
+Name Folders based on the Numbers in their Filename
+- allows for easier Folder Organization with alphabetic sorting

 Find Duplicate Images and Delete them
-+Useful for Deleting Scanalater Advertisements or Repetitive Images, like the starting page of webtoons
+- Useful for Deleting Scanalater Advertisements or Repetitive Images, like the starting page of webtoons

 And More. . .